knoriy/CLARA/README.md

 Note: This project is under active development; therefore, we can not guarantee the code base to be perfect or bug-free.
 Any contribution is welcomed and greatly appreciated.

 CLASP is a multilingual neural network designed to identify audio features from natural language.
-CLASP follows the work CLIP by OpenAI.
+CLASP follows the work CLIP and SimCLR.
 CLASP can be applied in many text and audio classification tasks, such as language, emotion, instrument and sound.

 ## How to run